Robert-van-Engelen/ForthMSX/doc/words.md

 _-- c-addr_

 leave address of the PAD;
-the PAD is a free buffer space of at least 256 bytes not used by Forth
+the PAD is a free buffer space of 256 bytes not used by Forth

 ___
 ### TIB
 _-- c-addr u_

 leave c-addr of the terminal input buffer (TIB) and buffer size u;
-the terminal input buffer used by Forth of at least 256 bytes
+the terminal input buffer of 256 bytes is used by Forth;

 ___
 ### TMP